-- What can survivors expect when they connect with an advocate at the DV advocacy agency? - What is the best way for the community health center to make a warm referral to an advocate? - When are advocates available to speak to community health center patients over the phone? - Are advocates available to meet survivors in person at the health center? - Do they serve survivors of human trafficking? - What languages are spoken by staff? - Have we worked together before?
+- What can survivors expect when they connect with an advocate at the DV advocacy program? - What is the best way for the community health center to make a warm referral to an advocate? - When are advocates available to speak to community health center patients over the phone? - Are advocates available to meet survivors in person at the health center? - Do they serve survivors of human trafficking? - What languages are spoken by staff? - Have we worked together before?
 What did that look like?

 What services does the community health center partner provide?
+Identify any recent health care delivery changes given COVID-19.

-- Primary care and wellness services for the whole family
+- □ Primary care and wellness services for the whole family□ Provide health services regardless of

 - □ Pharmacy

-- Reproductive and sexual health options:

-birth control, emergency contraception,

-pregnancy options counseling
+- Reproductive and sexual health options: birth control, emergency contraception, pregnancy options counseling

 - □ HIV and STI testing, treatment and care

 - □ Perinatal and post-partum care

 - □ Substance dependency support

 - □ Mental and behavioral health services